-Alice now decides to create a key on the TPM with authdata of her own choosing, and wants to encrypt her data using that key.
-She invokes the commands of Figure 1 of Section 2.1.
-Unknown to her, ITadmin has configured the laptop so that commands intended to go to the TPM go instead to software under ITadmin's control.
-This software responds to all the commands that Alice sends.
-ITadmin's software creates the necessary nonces and fakes the response to TPM_OSAP.
+An attacker in possession of SRK authdata is fully able to play the part of the TPM in the protocols shown in Figures 1, 2 and 3.
+The attacker creates the necessary nonces and fakes the response to TPM_OSAP.
 Next, it fakes the creation of the key and fakes all the responses to the user (again creating all the necessary nonces).
-In particular, in the case of TPM_CreateWrapKey, ITadmin's software
+In particular, in the case of TPM_CreateWrapKey, the attacker